.38 / .357

 .357 Magnum

-Designed by Elmer Keith, Phillip B. Sharpe, and Douglas B. Wesson, the .357 Magnum was developed as a response to Colt's .38 Super.
-The introduction of .357 Magnum ammunition gave consumers another pistol cartridge option for deep penetration of car doors and ballistic vests of the time.
-Today, .357 Magnum ammo is popular for plinking, target shooting, hunting, and self defense.
+Designed by Elmer Keith, Phillip B. Sharpe, and Douglas B. Wesson, the .357 Magnum was developed as a response to Colt’s .38 Super.
+The introduction of .357 Magnum ammunition gave consumers another pistol cartridge option for deep penetration of the car doors and ballistic vests of the time.
+Today, .357 Magnum ammo is popular for plinking, target shooting, hunting, and self-defense.

 .357 Magnum and .38 Special Reloading